indimail/indimail-virtualdomains/.github/indimail.md

 You just need to configure the following environment variables to have the qmail-queue(8) frontends using qmail-multi(8)

-1. QUEUE\_BASE – Base directory where all queues will be placed
+1. QUEUE_BASE – Base directory where all queues will be placed
-2. QUEUE\_COUNT – number of queues
+2. QUEUE_COUNT – number of queues
-3. QUEUE\_START – numeric prefix of the first queue
+3. QUEUE_START – numeric prefix of the first queue

 e.g. If you want IndiMail to use 10 queues, this is what you will do

 ```
-$ % su
+$ sudo /bin/bash
-for i in qmail-smtpd.25 qmail-smtpd.465 qmail-smtpd.587 qmail-send.25 \
+# for i in qmail-smtpd.25 qmail-smtpd.465 qmail-smtpd.587 qmail-send.25 \
   qmail-qmqpd.628 qmail-qmtpd.209
 do
   echo 10 > /service/$i/variables/QUEUE_COUNT